zunicd/Language-of-Proteins/notebooks/modelling/README.md

 ## Modelling Loop

-For each tasks we were following the same modelling loop that includes the following steps:
+For each task we were following the same experimentational setup that includes the following steps:

 1. Loop through train and test embedding folders
 2. Run the function `read_embeddings()` for train embeddings to get `X_train` and `y_train`
 3. Run the function `read_embeddings()` for test embeddings to get `X_test` and `y_test`
 4. Define and print the output header
 5. Use the function `fit_tune_CV()`to to do the following:
-   - use above defined `pipelines` and `hp_grids` dictionaries and `GridSearchCV()` to get models
+   - use the above defined `pipelines` and `hyperparameter` dictionaries and `GridSearchCV()` to train models
    - save the models with `joblib`
-   - create a dictionary of the models for one set of embedding folders
+   - create a dictionary of the models for each set of embedding folders
-6. Run the function `evaluation()` to create an evaluation dataframe for one set of embedding folders
+6. Run the function `evaluation()` to create an evaluation dataframe for each set of embedding folders

 For "AMP" the first three steps are slightly different:
 1. Loop through embedding folders